 Tips on how to get a successful I-485 adjustment of status

-To file I -485 based on family or employment petition, there have to be an immediately available immigrant visa number based on an approved immigrant petition in which case the relevant form (l-130/ I -140 etc. was filed previously and its priority date is current); or I -485 form will be filed with a completed relative petition (I-130), SIJ( special immigrant juvenile petition) , or SIM (special immigrant military petition).
+To file I -485 based on family or employment petition, there has to be an immediately available immigrant visa number based on an approved immigrant petition in which case the relevant form (l-130/ I -140, etc. was filed previously and its priority date is current); or I -485 form will be filed with a completed family relative petition (I-130), SIJ based on an approved I 360 ( special immigrant juvenile petition), or SIM (special immigrant military petition).

 The other common and more complex categories of immigrants eligible for filing an I-485 will be: